pcm32/pnmnl-ebi-webinar-01/README.md

 # PhenoMeNal Webinar

-These are the materials to be shown at the October 2017 PhenoMeNal webinar.
+These are the materials to be shown at the October 2017 PhenoMeNal EBI and EMN (Metabolomics Society) webinars.

 ## Introduction to PhenoMeNal